easypanel-io/website/docs/05-templates/keila/index.md

 ## Benefits

-- Reliable & Easy: Keila makes it easy to grow your contact lists and send newsletter campaigns.
+- Reliable & Easy Email Newsletters: Keila allows you to grow your contact lists and send data-driven newsletter campaigns with ease.
+It's an open-source tool, made in Germany and hosted in the EU.
+- Import Existing Contacts: Keila makes it easy to get started if you have a list of existing contacts.
+Simply upload a CSV file and you're ready to go.
+- Custom Data & Tags: Keila provides complete freedom to add custom data and tags to your contacts.
+Use data to filter contacts and as merge fields in campaigns.
+- Powerful Segmentation: Keila allows you to create smart subsets of your contact lists.
+Build segments with the visual segment editor or our powerful query language.
-- Built for Privacy: Keila respects the privacy of your contacts and ensures strict European privacy standards.
+- Built for Privacy: Keila gives you the stats you need while respecting the privacy of your contacts.
+Your data is yours and will never be shared with third parties.
-- Live Statistics: Keila provides live statistics for your newsletters, including open and click rates.
+- Live Statistics: Keila provides live statistics for your newsletters, including open and click rates, as soon as you click Send.
-- Integrate & Automate: Keila offers a powerful API for integrating with other applications and automating email campaigns.
-- Open Source & Self-Hosting: Keila is free/libre open source software that can be self-hosted on your own servers.

 ## Features

-- Import Existing Contacts: Easily import existing contacts by uploading a CSV file.
-- Custom Data & Tags: Add custom data and tags to your contacts for better segmentation and personalization.
-- Powerful Segmentation: Create smart subsets of your contact lists using the visual segment editor or query language.
-- Built for Privacy: Keila ensures the privacy of your contacts and never shares your data with third parties.
-- Hosted in the EU: Keila's managed email newsletter service is fully operated within the European Union.
-- Live Statistics: Get live statistics for your newsletters, including open and click rates.
-- Integrate & Automate: Integrate your email newsletter with other applications using Keila's powerful API.
+- Integrate & Automate: Keila's powerful API allows you to integrate your email newsletter with other applications for managing contacts and email campaigns.
-- Open Source & Self-Hosting: Keila is free/libre open source software that can be self-hosted on your own servers.
+- Open Source & Self-Hosting: Keila is Free/Libre Open Source Software.
+You can run it on your own servers using the code on GitHub or our official Docker image.
+- Multi-Column Layouts: Build multi-column layouts with Keila’s Block Editor.
+- Hybrid Text & HTML Emails: Compose hybrid text & HTML emails with Markdown.
+- Personalize Your Campaigns: Personalize your campaigns with Liquid.
+- Various Email Sending Options: Send emails with SMTP, AWS SES, Mailgun, Postmark, Sendgrid.
+- Create & Design Signup Forms: Create & design your own signup forms.
+- Protect Against Spammers: Protect your forms against spammers with hCaptcha.
+- One-Click Unsubscriptions: Keila offers one-click unsubscriptions.
+- Click & Open Tracking: Keila provides click & open tracking of campaigns.
+- Automatic Contact Quality Monitoring & Bounce Handling: Keila offers automatic contact quality monitoring & bounce handling.
+- Powerful Segmentation and Custom Fields: Keila provides powerful segmentation and custom fields.
+- Fully-Featured API: Keila offers a fully-featured API for sending campaigns and syncing contacts.
+- Upload Images: Keila allows you to upload images.

 ## Links